 Parque das Nações is also very close to the airport, just three metro stops away, a convenient location if you’re catching an early flight.

-Highlights in this area include a five-kilometre long waterfront promenade, the Oceanarium, and Vasco da Gama shopping centre.
+Highlights in this area include a five-kilometre long waterfront promenade, the Oceanarium, Vasco da Gama shopping centre, and the Casino.

 If you stay in Parque das Nações you’ll be very close to Oriente Station, Lisbon’s hub for train services, including a departure point for coach and bus companies, and a metro station.